Search-and-Rescue/beacon_api/README.md

 ### Setup
 To setup locally, run the following commands:
  - `git clone https://github.com/Search-and-Rescue/search_and_rescue_api.git`
- - `cd search_and_rescupe_api`
+ - `cd search_and_rescue_api`
  - `bundle install`
  - `bundle exec rake import`
  - `rails s`
- - Navigate to `localhost:300/graphiql` to view the GraphiQL, an in-browser IDE for exploring the API
+ - Navigate to `localhost:3000/graphiql` to view the GraphiQL, an in-browser IDE for exploring the API

 ### Endpoint
 All requests should be made with a `POST` request to `/graphql?query=[request]`.